-Recreation & Leisure Services (cont.) #2045 - Dog Park - Funds from this account are used to purchase materials and supplies as determined by the dog park committee for the facility.
-Revenues are generated by the fundraising efforts of the committee. #2077 - Youth Services Bureau - Funds from the State of Connecticut Department of Education add inect services for youth. #2078 - YSB Enhancement Grant - Funds from the State of Connecticut Department of Education to provide direct services to youth to enhance their social and emotional development and an increased sense or connection to their communy. #2079 - Local Prevention Council - Funds are used for substance abuse prevention programs and for positive youth development programs. #2204 - Northwest Park Nature Camp - This account supports the operation of the Nature Camp during the summer months.
-Funds from this account are used for part-time wages (clerical and environmental #2204 - Northwest Park Nature Camp - This account supports the operation of the Nature Camp during the summer months.
-Funds from this account are used for part-time wages (clerical and environmental #2204 - Northwest Park Nature Camp - This account supports the operation of the Nature Camp during the summer months.
-Funds from this account are used for part-time wages (clerical and environmental educators), temporary full-time wages (summer teaf), contractual services, supplies and equipment.
-Revenues are generated from attendance fees. #2207 - Friends of Northwest Park - Funding for this account is provided by the Friends of Northwest Park.
-This account is managed by the Friends of Northwest Park. #2208 - Northwest Park Shop - Revenues within this project are generated through the sale of gift shop frems.
-This account supports the purchase of gift shop stock, exhibit development and upkeep which is managed by Northwest Park staff and volunteers. #2210 - Northwest Park Environmental Education - This account generates revenues through the Board of Education classes (field trips), the Gordon Taylor Scholarship Fund (in-school classes), special events, school break camps and pubic workshops and classes.
+Recreation & Leisure Services (cont.)

+#2045 - Dog Park - Funds from this account are used to purchase materials and supplies as determined by the dog park committee for the facility.
+Revenues are generated by the fundraising efforts of the

+#2077 - Youth Services Bureau - Funds from the State of Connecticut Department of Education administration and direct services for youth.

+#2078 - YSB Enhancement Grant - Funds from the State of Connecticut Department of Education to provide direct services to youth to enhance their social and emotional development and an increased sense of connection to their community

+#2079 - Local Prevention Council - Funds are used for substance abuse prevention programs and for positive youth development programs.

+#2204 - Northwest Park Nature Camp - This account supports the operation of the Nature Camp during the summer months.
+Funds from this account are used for part-time wages (clerical and environmental educators), temporary full-time wages (summer teaching staff), contractual services, supplies and equipment.
+Revenues are generated from attendance fees.

+#2207 - Friends of Northwest Park - Funding for this account is provided by the Friends of Northwest Park to support projects, internship staffing, equipment and material requests made by Northwest Park.
+This account is managed by the Friends of Northwest Park. #2208 - Northwest Park Shop - Revenues within this project are generated through the sale of gift shop items.
+This account supports the purchase of gift shop stock, exhibit development and upkeep which is managed by Northwest Park staff and volunteers.

+#2210 - Northwest Park Environmental Education - This account generates revenues through the Board of Education classes (field trips), the Gordon Taylor Scholarship Fund (in-school classes), special events, school break camps and public workshops and classes.
 The funds from this account are used for part-time wages (clerical staff and environmental educators), contractual services, supplies and equipment. #2211 - Tobacco Museum - This account is managed by the Tobacco Association to support, in part, the operation of the Tobacco Museum and the Tobacco Archive building.
 Funding is provided to offset the tour guide's wages and the museum brochures.
-Northwest Park is responsible for facility upkeep, energy and utility costs. #2300 - Windsor Senior Center - Revenues from programs at the Senior Center are placed into this account and are used to pay for a part-time aerobics instructor, contractual staff and program supplies for the Senior Center. #2325 - NWP Facilities - Funds from this account are used to purchase general supplies used by facility rental groups.
+Northwest Park is responsible for facility upkeep, energy and utility costs.

+#2300 - Windsor Senior Center - Revenues from programs at the Senior Center are placed into this account and are used to pay for a part-time aerobics instructor, contractual staff and program supplies for the Senior Center

+#2325 - NWP Facilities - Funds from this account are used to purchase general supplies used by facility rental groups.

-#2326 - Elderly Transportation Grant - Funds are from the Greater Harfford Transit District.
+#2326 - Elderly Transportation Grant - Funds are from the Greater Hartford Transit District.
 These funds are used for Dial-a-Ride transportation services and were previously reflected in the general fund revenues.
 These funds were not expected for FY 21 but were received, however, with the State uncertainty, FY 22 grant has not been budgeted.

-#2330 - Dial-a-Ride Matching Grant - Funds received from this grant will be used to increase hours of Dial-a-Ride transportation services along with costs associated with the operation of vehicles.
++#2330 - Dial-a-Ride Matching Grant - Funds received from this grant will be used to increase hours of Dial-a-Ride transportation services along with costs associated with the operation of vehicles.